 17. Head to the museum on Friday night

-If the weather has been too nice to even think about heading indoors to explore a museum then you’re in luck.
+If the weather has been too nice to even think about heading indoors during the day to explore a museum then you’re in luck.
 The Museum of Brisbane now stays open until 7pm on Friday nights and it’s free!
 You can also include a tour of the Clock Tower at night too.

 18. Buy locally made at Brisbane Twilight Markets